 The child who pushes us away physically, can still communicate.
 We just have to find the right language and the proper time.

 After our son was hurt, it was our instinct to communicate our care and concern for him through verbal communication and physical affection.
 When we realized we were communicating in the wrong language and at the wrong time, we had the opportunity to change the situation.
 Our son’s brain, like a simmering pot, had boiled over.
 He was feeling panic rather than pain.
-Mike and I agreed that our son was not in any danger from his injuries.
+My husband and I agreed that our son was not in any danger from his injuries.
 He did not need immediate medical attention.
 Therefore it was safe for us to back off for a while until his brain had time to cool down.
 We physically stepped away from our son, we did not remove ourselves entirely but rather moved a little bit away.
 We could still see him and be available if needed but we stopped looking at him.
 Every few minutes, we checked in with him.
 We just asked simple questions, “How is your arm feeling?”
 Sometimes asking non-injury related questions, “Can I fix you some toast for breakfast.”
 If he wasn’t ready to talk, we did not push.
 Within an hour, he was able to have a conversation.
 He finally wanted a hug, that isn’t always the case but we are prepared to give a hug whenever needed!
 A few hours later, we helped him get into the shower with a soft cloth and some soap to wash his scrape.
 We waited outside the shower with a fluffy towel and some antibiotic ointment and bandaids.

 Because we didn’t pressure our son to react to us in the way we wanted, we were able to demonstrate that we cared in a patient way.
 Over the years, situations like this one have happened countless times.
 At first we were unable to connect for hours after an emotional trigger.
 Now we are able to connect much more quickly.
 Connection is important because he will need to connect with others in a healthy way throughout life.
 As he grows older, the skills he is learning at home about connection, coping and emotional regulation will follow him.